tawandamoyo/catalyst-centre/content/pages/index.md

     subtitle: Perspectives from youth leaders and partners.
     items: # Populate with actual testimonials
       - type: FeaturedItem
-        title: "“The Catalyst Centre provided provided ecucation for understanding carbon credits.”"
+        title: '"Partnering with The Catalyst Centre amplifies our shared goal of fostering sustainable development led by Africa''s youth."'
-        tagline: Youth Leader Perspective
+        tagline: Partner Perspective
-        subtitle: 'Ali Abdo, Egypt | Board Member'
+        subtitle: 'Briggs Bomba, Zimbabwe | Trust Africa'
-        text: "The demand for carbon credits is skyrocketing, opening up a huge chance for small-scale clean energy and other carbon reduction projects in Africa.
-But, it’s not all sunshine and rainbows.
-The complexities of carbon markets (high costs, long processes, limited access to finance) can be tough to navigate."
+        text: "We believe in the power of youth-led initiatives to drive sustainable development.
+Partnering with The Catalyst Centre amplifies our shared goal of fostering sustainable development led by Africa's youth."
         image:
-          url: /images/abdo.jpeg
+          url: /images/briggs.jpeg
-          altText: Youth Participant Photo
+          altText: Briggs Bomba photo
           styles:
             self:
               borderRadius: full